garretgonzales/garretgonzales/README.md

-### Hello,
+## Hello,

+## My name is Garret Gonzales

+# I'm a Web Developer living in Austin, Texas
 ***

-- 🔭 I’m currently working on ...

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python!

 - 📫 How to reach me: ...